sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 runThrow' prog :: Eff (OnException ': eh) ef (Either Int ())
 ```

-What would happen to `OnException` next?
-Since `Eff` is internally just `Freer`, there's no longer any trace of the `Throw` inside the list.
-The `throw 42` has now bypassed `onException` and turned into `Either Int`.
-At this point, there's no way to determine within `onException` whether an error occurred in the scope.
-In other words, we can no longer decide whether to call `freeResourceOnError`.
-If we don’t call it, resources won’t be released on failure; if we do call it, resources will be released twice.
-Either way, it’s undesirable.
+Now, what happens to `OnException` in this case?
+Since `Eff` is internally just a `Freer`, there is no information about the `Throw` effect stored anywhere once it has been removed from the list.
+The `throw 42` bypasses `onException` and becomes an `Either Int`.
+At this point, there is no way to obtain information about whether an error occurred within the scope of `onException` during its interpretation.
+In other words, it is impossible to determine whether to call `freeResourceOnError`.
+If we don't call it, resources won’t be released in case of a failure, but if we do call it, both `freeResourceOnSuccess` and `freeResourceOnError` would run, causing the resource to be freed twice.
+This is obviously undesirable.

-The restriction that higher-order effects cannot remain when handling delimited continuations can be interpreted as a "type-level safeguard" against such unsafe behavior.
-The type ensures that before handling delimited continuations, all higher-order effects must first be interpreted.
-This enforces a consistent order and eliminates unpredictable behavior.
+The restriction that higher-order effects must be fully interpreted before handling delimited continuations can be seen as a "type-level guardrail" that prevents unsafe behavior where things jump out of scope unexpectedly.
+If the types are structured this way, the type system ensures that before interpreting delimited continuations, all higher-order effects must be interpreted first.
+This order is guaranteed by the type system, allowing us to say goodbye to unpredictable, strange behavior.

-Moreover, this discussion leads to the idea that higher-order effects like `Resource` (used for `bracket` or `onException`) and `UnliftIO` compete with effects like `NonDet`, `Throw`, or `State`, which involve delimited continuation operations[^3].
-In these cases, effects like `runNonDetByThread`, `runThrowByIO`, or `runStateByIORef` can only be interpreted using IO-monad-based operations.
-In other words, by following the types, exceptions leaking out of `bracket` become impossible.
-The types derived from the structure ensure consistency and safety.
-This suggests that Heftia’s design is quite well-structured and close to the *essential structure* of such effects.
-At least, that’s my belief.
+This discussion leads to the fact that higher-order effects like `Resource` (used for `bracket` or `onException`) and `UnliftIO` may conflict with effects like `NonDet`, `Throw`, or `State`, which involve delimited continuation operations[^3].
+In these cases, interpretations that rely on the IO monad, such as `runNonDetByThread`, `runThrowByIO`, or `runStateByIORef`, become the only feasible solutions.
+In other words, by following the guidance of the type system, it becomes impossible for exceptions to escape from `bracket`.
+By adhering to the types derived from the structure, everything remains consistent and safe.
+This demonstrates how well-designed Heftia’s structure and its restrictions are, and *how close it comes to the essential structure*.
+At least, that is my belief.

-[^3]: This is a common issue with libraries like Effectful, but `Reader`, with its favorable properties, is the only one that can be interpreted without relying on IO.
+[^3]: As is familiar in libraries like Effectful, only Reader, with its favorable properties, can be interpreted without relying on IO and without conflict.

 ### Continuation-based Semantics

-By defining interpreters for various first-order and higher-order effects in this way, we naturally arrive at the *continuation-based semantics* mentioned earlier.
-For more details, refer to the [Getting Started section of the library's README](https://github.com/sayo-hs/heftia?tab=readme-ov-file#getting-started).
-In short, it achieves the same results as Algebraic Effects and Handlers or [Alexis King's eff](https://github.com/lexi-lambda/eff).
+By defining various first-order and higher-order effects and interpreters in this way, the previously mentioned *continuation-based semantics* are naturally realized.
+For more details, please refer to the [Getting Started section of the library’s README](https://github.com/sayo-hs/heftia?tab=readme-ov-file#getting-started).
+In short, it achieves results similar to those in Algebraic Effects and Handlers or [Alexis King’s eff](https://github.com/lexi-lambda/eff).

 ## The Thought Process and Hefty Algebra

-Of course, I didn’t arrive at this idea from scratch.
+Of course, I didn’t arrive at this idea from nothing.
 About a year and a half ago, when I was struggling with the design of Heftia’s early version, I came across the following paper:

 [Casper Bach Poulsen and Cas van der Rest.
 2023.
 Hefty Algebras: Modular Elaboration of Higher-Order Algebraic Effects.
 Proc.
 ACM Program.
 Lang.
 7, POPL, Article 62 (January 2023), 31 pages.](https://dl.acm.org/doi/10.1145/3571255)

-*It seemed like this paper was offering answers to the very questions I was grappling with.* By examining the Agda definitions in the paper and the Haskell code from the artifact repository, I figured out that `Hefty` is likely defined by the following data structure[^4]:
+*It seemed like something that offered an answer to the questions I was wrestling with.* By playing around with the types while referencing the Agda definitions in the paper and the Haskell code in the artifact repository, I figured out that `Hefty` seems to be defined by the following data structure[^4]:

-[^4]: Here’s a gist (in Japanese) of my scattered thoughts at the time: [https://gist.github.com/ymdryo/e8af81d454371c719c289eba1418e573](https://gist.github.com/ymdryo/e8af81d454371c719c289eba1418e573)
+[^4]: Here's a gist (in Japanese) of my scattered thoughts at the time: [https://gist.github.com/ymdryo/e8af81d454371c719c289eba1418e573](https://gist.github.com/ymdryo/e8af81d454371c719c289eba1418e573)

 ```haskell
 data Hefty h a =